List of 21st-century films considered the worst: Ballistic: Ecks vs. Sever (2002)

 The action film Ballistic: Ecks vs. Sever stars Antonio Banderas and Lucy Liu as opposing secret agents.
-Critics panned it, generally regarding it as having no redeeming features, not even the unintentional comedic value normally associated with bad films.
-They variously described the film as "A picture for idiots", "Boring to an amazing degree", "A fine achievement in stupidity and dullness", "Dreadful", "[Giving] new meaning to the word incoherent", and "bad on just about every level".
-One critic suggested an alternative title as "Simplistic: Bullets Vs. Humans".
+Critics panned the movie, generally regarding it as having no redeeming features, lacking even the unintentional comedic value normally associated with bad films.
+The critical consensus on Rotten Tomatoes describes the movie as "A startlingly inept film, Ballistic: Ecks vs. Sever offers overblown, wall-to-wall action without a hint of wit, coherence, style, or originality.".

 Stephen Hunter of The Washington Post wrote, "You could run this film backward, soundtrack included, and it would make no less sense."
 Roger Ebert called the movie "a chaotic mess, overloaded with special effects and explosions, light on continuity, sanity and coherence."
-In addition to being lambasted by critics, it was a disaster financially, recouping just over $19.9 million of its $70 million budget.
+The movie was also a commercial failure, recouping just over $19.9 million of its $70 million budget.
 In March 2007, Rotten Tomatoes ranked it #1 among "The Worst of the Worst" movie list, with 108 "rotten" reviews and no "fresh" ones.
-Ballistic: Ecks vs. Sever remains the worst reviewed film on Rotten Tomatoes, as it is at the top of their 100 Worst Films of All time list.
+Ballistic: Ecks vs. Sever remains the worst-reviewed film on Rotten Tomatoes, as it is at the top of their 100 Worst Films of All time list.
 Mental Floss has also nominated it as the worst movie ever made and Ebert included it in his "most hated" list.

+Conversely, the movie's videogame adaptation and its 2002 sequel, both for the Game Boy Advance, received critical acclaim, being regarded by some critics as two of the console's better first-person shooter games.